Ferdian04/Herbitional/README.md

 # Herbitional API

 This is API Service for Capstone Project on Bangkit 2022.
-For Api Documentation you can visit this link: link
+For Api Documentation you can see below

 ## Built with